neilg63/simple-string-patterns/README.md

   - ContainsCs(&str, bool) case-sensitive *contains* + is_positive flag

 ### Dev Notes
 This crate is still in its alpha stage and serves as a building block for other crates as well as to supplement a future version of *string-patterns*.
+Some updates reflect minor editorial changes.